OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/task/Task_-_Further_Configurations.md

 a) upload tasks created outside of OpenOlat (upload assignment)

-b) Create files directly in OpenOlat with the OpenOlat HTML editor or possibly other available editors (create task) or
+b) Create files directly in OpenOlat with the OpenOlat HTML editor or possibly other available editors (create assignment) or

-c) record tasks as a video directly with your webcam (Create video task).
+c) record tasks as a video directly with your webcam (Create video assignment).

 You can also provide your users with several files for one task.
 For this, however, they must be uploaded as a ZIP package.